Progress of water recovery under the Restoring the Balance in the Murray-Darling Basin program

 |Below Choke - Low reliability||5,451||1,308||3,947||202|

 |Lower Darling||High security||397||333||N/A|

 |Wimmera-Mallee||Supply by Agreement||22,568||N/A|

 |TOTAL LONG TERM

 AVERAGE ANNUAL YIELD

-All figures in this table are calculated using the Department of the Environment estimates of the long term average annual yield (LTAAY) for each entitlement.
-It was advised in the Murray-Darling Basin Ministers' Communique of 4 November 2011 that these would be used to determine how much of the 'gap' between the Baseline Diversion Limit (BDL) and the Sustainable Diversion Limits (SDL) has been 'bridged'.
+All figures in this table are calculated using the Department of the Environment estimates of the long term average annual yield for each entitlement.
+In the Murray-Darling Basin Ministers' Communique of 4 November 2011 that these would be used to determine how much of the 'gap' between the Baseline Diversion Limit (BDL) and the Sustainable Diversion Limits (SDL) has been 'bridged'.

 1. Other Purchases include water purchased from the Wimmera and Murray Irrigation Irrigator Led Group Proposals, water acquired from the New South Wales Government relating to its purchase of Toorale Station and the water purchase from the Victorian Government relating to the Goulburn-Murray Water Connections Program.

 2. The average price paid per trade does not include water purchases from ‘Other Purchase Initiatives - Average Annual Yield (ML)’ and displays N/A where there are less than 5 trades.